Boga: Sassuolo winger flattered by Napoli link | Goal.com

 “Jeremie's contract with Sassuolo will expire in 2022, I will meet with the club in the next few days, but I exclude that we will talk about a renewal.”

-Boga was a former France youth international before pledging his future to the Ivory Coast national team in 2017.
+Boga was a former France youth international before pledging his future to Ivory Coast in 2017.

 The forward made his debut for the West Africans against Guinea in an African Cup of Nations qualifier and will hope to continue his impressive performances at club level to boost his chances of featuring consistently for the Elephants.